-Priority Registration: University Honors Students will receive priority registration leading to a much better chance of getting into the courses they need and graduating on time.
+Priority Registration: University Honors Students receive priority registration leading to a much better chance of getting into the courses they need and graduating on time.

 Opportunities and Resources

-Award Purpose: To assist eligible Honors students with the cost of their education, as they complete their Honors capstone project.
+Award Purpose: To assist outstanding Honors students with the cost of their education, as they complete their Honors capstone project.
 This award cannot be used for lab equipment, art supplies, or other items related to their actual project, due to method of disbursement.

-Award Amount & Distinction: Several awards are available, up to $1000.
-Winners will also be designated Howard H Hays University Honors Research Scholars.
+Award Amount & Distinction: A maximum of up to twelve $1000 awards are available each year.
+Recipients will also be designated "Howard H Hays, Jr. University Honors Research Scholars."

 Award Amount: Several $1000 scholarships are available.

 Disbursement of Funds: Funds will be disbursed one quarter before the student attends the program.

 3. Student Travel Award for Attendance at Professional Meeting/Conference